Amy Molloy: Theatre Career

+Molloy has also worked for the prestigious Druid Theatre Company Ireland, starring alongside Tony Award Winner Marie Mullen as her daughter Susanne, in 2024's Gaiety Theatre production of “The House” by Tom Murphy.

+2025 saw Amy Molloy return to the Dublin Theatre Festival to play the Mother Carol, in Shane O’Reilly’s ambitious new play and opera Her Fathers Voice,about a young Deaf girl Sarah, on the verge of cochlear implant surgery directed by Annabelle Comyn.

-Molloy has also played Louise Kendall in the Gate Theatre, Dublin production of My Cousin Rachel, in an original dramatic adaptation by Joseph O’Connor.
-The production starred Hannah Yelland as Rachel.
+She has also played Louise Kendall in the Gate Theatre, Dublin production of My Cousin Rachel, in an original dramatic adaptation by Joseph O’Connor.

-In 2015, Molloy's performance in one woman show, Tea Set, at the Edinburgh Festival Fringe Scotland, The Pleasance Courtyard, was one of Lyn Gardner's top ticket picks, describing her performance as "packing a wallop" and "perfectly judged".
+In 2015, Molloy's performance in one woman show, Tea Set, at the Edinburgh Festival Fringe Scotland, The Pleasance Courtyard, was one of Lyn Gardner's top ticket picks and The Guardians Top Tickets, describing her performance as "packing a wallop" and "perfectly judged".
 The Scotsman ranked it as "one of the top rank performances to be seen at the Fringe" that year.
 Molloy was asked to write an article for the online branch of The Scotsman, on the play and its topics of loneliness, isolation and grief, teaming up with Age Scotland in order to raise awareness for Silverline and other local charities.